grahamearley/FirestoreGoogleAppsScript/README.md

 **Note:** Although you can call `updateDocument` without using `createDocument` to create the document, any documents in your path will not be created and thus you can only access the document by using the path explicitly.

 ## Contributions
-Contributions are welcome -- send a pull request!
-This library is a work in progress and currently only supports creating and updating documents with fields (whose values are strings, numbers, booleans, arrays, or objects).
+Contributions are welcome — send a pull request!
+This library is a work in progress.
+See [here](https://github.com/grahamearley/FirestoreGoogleAppsScript/blob/master/CONTRIBUTING.md) for more information on contributing.